RocketDerp/April14_2025/Grim_Blunt/Voice_was_Raised.md

 And my words will never be good enough.
 This page I am composing right now will never satisfy the public mind.
 It is truth that I am drowned in all the shit of all the world and I am broken by it, and everyone seems broken by it, and even those who labor and edit and refine their communications to the perfect song stillfail to get people to see how bad and terrible the flocking to shit, the seeking of shit, the seeking of Taliban and seeking of Donald Trump has become.

 Malala Yousafzai does what Dr. Martin Luther King Jr did... she treats people like they do not understand or comprehend love and compassion.
 Malala Yousafzai does what Dr. Martin Luther King Jr did... she treats people like they do not grasp they are attracted to shit, reepat shit, and show desire as if shit is how they interpret the words of others, that Donald Trump or Hitler or Hamas in Palestine or Taliban in Swat Valley Pakistan or Putin in Moscow - is desirable.
 Malala Yousafzai does what Dr. Martin Luther King Jr did... she treats people like they do not understand or comprehend love and compassion.

+* "I do not mean to imply that television news **deliberately aims** to deprive Americans of a coherent, contextual understanding of their world.
+I mean to say that when news is packaged as entertainment, that is the **inevitable result**.
+And in saying that the television news show entertains but does not inform, I am saying something far more serious than that we are being deprived of authentic information.
+I am saying **we (in 1985) are losing our sense of what it means to be well informed**.
+Ignorance is always correctable.
+But what shall we do if we take ignorance to be knowledge?”
+― Neil Postman, Amusing Ourselves to Death: Public Discourse in the Age of Show Business, 1985

+pairs with

+* “The phenomenon we have witnessed in Germany was nothing less than outbreak of epidemic insanity...
+No one knew what was happening to him, least of all of the Germans, who allowed themselves to be driven to the slaughterhouse by their leading psychopaths like hypnotized sheep.” - Dr. Carl Jung, After the Catastrophe, 1945

+Malala Yousafzai does what Dr. Martin Luther King Jr did... she treats people like they do not understand or comprehend love and compassion.